Liberal Arts and Sciences: admissions essay

 Do I have to complete the essay?

-Yes – no offers will be made until we receive and evaluate the essay that you have submitted.
+Yes.
+No offers will be made until we receive and evaluate the essay that you have submitted.

-What will happen then?
+What happens then?

 The essays are assessed by LANS tutors.
 Essays deemed to be very good qualify for a reduction of the entry requirement.

 Although we evaluate the essays within a week of receiving them, they are processed through the Admissions Office, who are responsible for the entire university.
 At the peak of applications, this may take a further 15 working days for Home applications and 5 working days for Overseas applications.

 If you have any questions about the Admissions Essay then please contact the Liberal Arts and Natural Sciences team at email@example.com and we will be happy to help.